Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   * My research interests include blockchain, mechanism and incentive design, and applied cryptography.

-  * Since sophomore year, he has been advised by [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/) to conduct scientific research on blockchain at Tsinghua University, and it's the initiation and enlightenment of his stepping into scientific research.
-During this period, he completed his first academic research paper (on a framework linking crowdsourcing work to Proof-of-Work to serve as a new Proof-of-Useful-Work scheme) and it's in submission now.
+  * Since sophomore year, I have been advised by [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/) to conduct scientific research on blockchain at Tsinghua University, and it's the initiation and enlightenment of my stepping into scientific research.
+During this period, I completed my first academic research paper (on a framework linking crowdsourcing with Proof-of-Work to serve as a new Proof-of-Useful-Work scheme) .

-  * He is fortunate to be invited to serve as a reviewer for IEEE JSAC Special Issue (Intelligent Blockchain) 2022.
+  * I was fortunate to be invited to serve as a reviewer for IEEE JSAC Special Issue (Intelligent Blockchain) 2022.

-  * He is fortunate to be accepted as a research intern on blockchain in the spring and summer of 2022, advised by [Prof. Fan Zhang](https://fanzhang.me) at Duke University and [Prof. Dawn Song ](https://people.eecs.berkeley.edu/~dawnsong/)at the University of California, Berkeley.
-His research currently focuses on the analysis and simulation of side contracts in Ethereum, and the design and implementation of cross-chain bridge protocols.
+  * I was fortunate to be accepted as a research intern on blockchain in the spring and summer of 2022, advised by [Prof. Fan Zhang](https://fanzhang.me) at Duke University and [Prof. Dawn Song](https://people.eecs.berkeley.edu/~dawnsong/) at the University of California, Berkeley.
+I carried out research on two projects during the internship, one was the analysis and simulation of side contracts against EIP-1559 in Ethereum (it's still in progress now), and the other was the design and implementation of cross-chain bridge protocols (the paper was accepted to ACM CCS 2022 and it's my first-ever publication).

 * #### **COMPETITIVE PROGRAMMING**

-  * He is also an experienced and proud competitive programmer ([What is competitive programming?](https://en.wikipedia.org/wiki/Competitive_programming)), where randomized algorithms and optimization of search algorithms are his most proficient skills.
+  * I am also an experienced and proud competitive programmer ([What is competitive programming?](https://en.wikipedia.org/wiki/Competitive_programming)), where randomized algorithms and optimization of search algorithms are my most proficient skills.

-  * For offline contests, he has won a Gold Medal in ICPC (International Collegiate Programming Contest) Regional, a Silver Medal in ICPC East Continental Final of Asia, and two Gold Medals in CCPC (Chinese Collegiate Programming Contest).
-He is also a two-time silver medalist of Chinese National Olympiad in Informatics (both in 2017 and 2018).
+  * For offline contests, I have won a Gold Medal in ICPC (International Collegiate Programming Contest) Regional, a Silver Medal in ICPC East Continental Final of Asia, and two Gold Medals in CCPC (Chinese Collegiate Programming Contest).
+I'm also a two-time silver medalist of the Chinese National Olympiad in Informatics (both in 2017 and 2018).

-  * For online contests, he ranks 16/182781 worldwide (and 2nd in China) on the well-reputed online programming platform [Hackerrank](https://www.hackerrank.com/), and you can access the [leaderboard](https://www.hackerrank.com/leaderboard) for more details.
-He also competes on [Codeforces](https://codeforces.com/) ([see my profile here](https://codeforces.com/profile/Marco_L_T)) and [CSAcademy](https://csacademy.com/) ([see my profile here](https://csacademy.com/user/Marco_L_T)).
+  * For online contests, I rank 16/182781 worldwide (and 2nd in China) on the well-reputed online programming platform [Hackerrank](https://www.hackerrank.com/), and you can access the [leaderboard](https://www.hackerrank.com/leaderboard) for more details.
+I also compete on [Codeforces](https://codeforces.com/) ([see my profile here](https://codeforces.com/profile/Marco_L_T)) and [CSAcademy](https://csacademy.com/) ([see my profile here](https://csacademy.com/user/Marco_L_T)).

-  * Besides, he is also an experienced problem setter for competitive programming contests.
-He sets and tests a number of problems for various contests.
-For example, he is the main author of [Codeforces Round #447](https://codeforces.com/contest/894) and a problem setter of the Chinese National Olympiad in Informatics in 2021.
+  * Besides, I'm also an experienced problem setter for competitive programming contests.
+I have set and tested a number of problems for various contests.
+For example, I'm the main author of [Codeforces Round #447](https://codeforces.com/contest/894) and a problem setter of the Chinese National Olympiad in Informatics in 2021.

 * #### **SOCIAL WORK**

-  * He is the vice president of IIIS Students' Union in Tsinghua University.
+  * I'm the vice president of IIIS Students' Union at Tsinghua University.

-  * He is a member of the Algorithm Association in Tsinghua University.
+  * I'm a member of the Algorithm Association at Tsinghua University.

-  * He was a volunteer for the 110th anniversary of Tsinghua University.
+  * I was a volunteer for the 110th anniversary of Tsinghua University.

 * #### AVOCATION

   * Fan of NBA, Formula 1, and European Soccer.
-Favorite sporting stars include Stephen Curry (Golden State Warriors, NBA), Lewis Hamilton (Mercedes, F1), Charles Leclerc (Ferrari, F1) and Marco Reus (BVB Dortmund, Bundesliga).
+My favorite sporting stars include Stephen Curry (Golden State Warriors, NBA), Lewis Hamilton (Mercedes, F1), Charles Leclerc (Ferrari, F1) and Marco Reus (BVB Dortmund, Bundesliga).

   * Fan of stand-up comedies (including both Chinese-style cross-talk and American-style talk shows) and musicals.
 My favorite stars include Guo Degang and Hu Lan (Hooligan).
 Favorite musicals include "Hamilton" and "Les Miserables".